Hair

 What’s the safest way to straighten my curly hair?

 The safest way to straighten your curly hair is by using a heat protection spray like our Magical Potion before applying heat tools with Variable Temperature Control like the 2-in-1 Contouring Iron Pro.
-Choose your ideal seat setting with Revive Mode™ which minimises heat contact for safe styling.
-Our Temperature Calculator can help you work out the best temperature for your hair.
+Choose a lower heat setting and try not to straighten your hair every day to prevent heat damage.
+Our Temperature Calculator can help you work out the best heat setting for your curly hair.

 Are male and female hair types the same?